nathan-pham/zero-framework-blog/posts/hello-world.md

 7. Day 11: Bug fixes on Markdown Renderer & Zero Framework
 8. Day 12: More styles on post pages (especially table of contents)
 9. Day 13: Got sick but made [syntax highlighting](https://github.com/nathan-pham/zero-code) with regex and a search component with throttling (hopefull compensates for the poor performance)
+10. Day 14: idk
+11. Day 15: Added comments with Replit Auth and created onboarding page.

 What about "x" feature!?!
 It's not working!!! <s>Honestly make that yourself.</s> No, seriously.

 I know a lot of features are implemented with a custom framework, but I initially started out with pure Vanilla JS.
-The old code base can be found under the `archive` directory, assuming you do not go through the template onboarding process.
-Because I switched code styles midway, certain features like search, SPA, syntax highlighting (basically everything after Day 6) are not implemented, and other modules like the Markdown Renderer are out of date.
-Never fear, everything is open source (and you may choose something more maintained because Vanilla JS for the sake of Vanilla JS is not a feature).
-Also, even if you don't fully use my custom framework `Zero`, you can still use the more modularized web components.
+In fact, you can find the old code base can be found under the `archive` directory.
+However, because I switched code styles midway, certain features like search, SPA, syntax highlighting (basically everything after Day 6) are not implemented.
+Oher modules like the Markdown Renderer are out of date.
+Never fear, everything - from the Markdown Renderer to the Templating Engine - is open source (and you may choose something more maintained because Vanilla JS for the sake of Vanilla JS is not a feature).
+Also, even if you don't fully use my custom framework `Zero`, you can still use certain parts of the current application because everything is a web component.

 Note: Zero is really unstable so I probably shot myself in the foot by remaking the entire app with it, but at least it's a framework I made so it's still "Vanilla JS".
 All in all, ideally you would use a stable framework like React.
 Frameworks exist for a reason.
 Vanilla JS is just... hard to maintain to say the least.